• Home

 Katherine Rickelton

-Katie is a Ph.D. student in the UMass Molecular and Cellular Biology Program.
+Katie is a 4th year Ph.D. student in the UMass Molecular and Cellular Biology Program.
 In the Babbitt Lab, her research focuses on the evolution of the primate cerebellum, specifically in the context of cognition and uniquely-human traits.
 Katie is also interested in looking at primate brain evolution from the cellular level, in order to understand functional differences between neuronal cell types – such as astrocytes.
 She hopes to eventually extend these cell-type specific studies to full-organoid based structures for analyses.
 Katie works primarily with RNA-seq data and various bioinformatics programs, as well as with primate induced pluripotent stem cells (iPSCs) to investigate primate brain evolution.

 Previous Graduate Students